Loading...

 mid 1968 - 1969

-LP.2108.2.3 is the first stereo pressing of Something New in Canada, appearing in mid 1968.
+LP.2108.2.3 is the first stereo pressing of Something New, appearing in mid 1968 for the first time in Canada.
 As the mono format was being phased out, Capitol of Canada had no choice but to offer a "new" stereo version for the first time in order to keep the album in the current catalogue.
-The label is the stereo version of the "rainbow brackets" design (catalogue ST-2108), and this pressing is recognized by the arrow-shaped STEREO banner on the front cover.
-Notably, the cover carries no "also available in monophonic" notice.
+The label is the stereo version of the "rainbow brackets" design (catalogue number with a new prefix ST-2108), and this first stereo variation is recognized by the arrow-shaped STEREO banner on the front cover.
+Notably, the cover carries no "Also Available in Monophonic" notice since they were (exceptionally) never sold simultaneously.

 Availability

-This variation was available between mid 1968, and 1969 (for approximately one year) when the arrow STEREO banner on the cover was replaced by the BLOCK STEREO version (see LP.2108.2.4).
+This variation with the arrow banner was available between mid 1968, and 1969 (for approximately one year) when it was replaced by the BLOCK stereo version (see LP.2108.2.4).

 General Information

-Something New waited almost four years for a Canadian stereo edition.
-Capitol of Canada saw no market for stereo Beatles LPs in 1964 and did not press its first stereo Beatles album until Beatles ’65 at the very end of that year.
+Something New waited almost four years before seeing a Canadian stereo edition.
+Capitol of Canada saw no market for stereo Beatles LPs in 1964 and did not press any of its Beatles albums in stereo until Beatles ’65 at the very end of that year.
 Most of the catalogue then caught up, but Something New and The Beatles’ Story were the odd ones out, with no stereo version until early-mid 1968 (source: P. Hemmingsen, The Beatles’ Canadian Discography part.
 2).
+The three unique 6000 series albums (Beatlemania, Twist and Shout and Long Tall Sally) waited even longer, until 1975 before seeing a first stereo version, well after mono was officially phased out!

 The stereo masters were derived from the British YEX-126 and YEX-127 masters (the two sides of the stereo A Hard Day’s Night LP), received via Capitol USA.
 The Long Tall Sally EP tracks and Komm, Gib Mir Deine Hand, on the other hand, were not in true stereo.